Close Menu

 Messing with these settings is like tuning a car’s engine.
 If you know what you’re doing, you can get some extra oomph out of it.
 But if you’re not careful, it might result in a less stable system, higher power bills, more heat, or even risk damaging your hardware and yes, it might void your warranty.
 So, if you decide to tweak these settings, it’s sort of like tightrope walking – thrilling, but with risks involved.

-How to Check If Processor Supports CPU Boost?
+How to Check If a Processor Supports CPU Boost?

 There are several methods to test whether or not your CPU can boost.
 Here’s how you can check it: